tonytrinh3/ToggleBank/README.md

-# Welcome to the LaunchDarkly 2025 ToggleBank Template Demo App
+# Welcome to the ToggleBank Demo App

-This demo focuses on covering the 4 core use cases across in the financial industry in a fictional company Togglebank...

-- Monitor & Remediate Releases
-- Accelerate AI
-- Optimize Experiences
-- Increase Release Velocity
+This is an app built to showcase how feature flags work in a banking application.

 ## Setup Info
 Information to come later...